open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

  - self-video-id - a string containing the id of the first video tag.
  - array-of-caller-video-ids - an array containing the id of the second video tag.
  - successCallback - a function to call on successful connection.
+ - failureCallback - a function to call if media could not be allocated or the connection could not be established.

 The initialization function is also a good place to register a callback to find out who else is hooked up to the server.
 The callback is registered using EasyRTC.setRoomOccupantListener.